-The Human Resources Enterprise Classification and Compensation section administers programs related to employee pay and job classification.
+The Division of Human Resources Classification and Compensation section administers programs related to employee pay and job classification.
 Some of the other responsibilities of the Classification and Compensation section include: overtime policies, salary and benefit surveys, processing and pre-auditing payroll documents, job evaluation, and rules.

 The job classification system is designed to provide an orderly and equitable process to group job duties and responsibilities.
 Job classes provide the basis upon which recruitment and screening, pay grades, and other human resource management decisions are made.